vertica/VerticaPy/docs/source/user_guide_data_exploration_descriptive_statistics.rst

 .. raw:: html
   :file: SPHINX_DIRECTORY/figures/user_guides_data_exploration_descriptive_stats_vdf_avg.html

-Or just the 'median' of a specific column.
+Or just the ``median`` of a specific column.

 .. ipython:: python

   vdf["tenure"].median()

 The approximate median is automatically computed.
-Set the parameter 'approx' to False to get the exact median.
+Set the parameter ``approx`` to False to get the exact median.

 .. ipython:: python

   vdf["tenure"].median(approx = False)

-You can also use the 'groupby' method to compute customized aggregations.
+You can also use the :py:func:`~verticapy.vDataFrame.groupby` method to compute customized aggregations.

 .. code-block:: python